Presidents Of The United States

 First Lady: Dr. Jill Jacobs

-nickname: Amtrak Joe -- Early in his career, he would frequently commute by train to and from Washington, D.C., taking at least 75 minutes each way.
+commute to and from Washington, D.C., by train, taking at least 75 minutes each

 *former senator from Delaware; first elected in 1972 at age 29